TylerNakamura/tylernakamura.github.io/big-island.md

 - South Point (Ka Lae) is the southernmost point in the United States.
 (18° 55' N)
 - The Big Island is the youngest of Hawaii’s above-water islands (~500,000 y/o).

-I’ve shared some of my favorite recommendations for outdoor activities.
-For the real hidden gems, you’ll have to ask me in person.

-Please don’t take anything from the islands.
-Even small actions like collecting sand, rocks, or shells can have a lasting impact on Hawaii's fragile ecosystems by speeding up erosion and affecting the natural beauty of the islands.

-Mahalo, and have an unforgettable trip! 🌺

 ___

 ### Pololū Valley